k0f1/configuring-linux-web-server/README.md

     return [output]

  ```
- Finally, restart Apache with the `sudo apache2ctl restart`
+ Finally, restart Apache with the `sudo apache2ctl restart`.

 Refresh your browser and you should see your app runing Hello World!

 ### Install dependencies on other software or libraries
-To run flask app on the instance (ubuntu OS), we have to install Apache server,
+To run flask app on the instance (ubuntu OS), we have to install Apache server.
 WSGI (Web Server Gateway Interface), flask and other libraries used in the app.

-Create the project directory with `sudo mkdir /var/www/datafrica`:-,
+Create the project directory with `sudo mkdir /var/www/datafrica`:-
-cd into /var/www/datafrica,
+cd into `/var/www/datafrica`.
-Now clone your direcory and cd into it,
+Now clone your direcory and cd into it.

-Then install virtual environment:,
+Then install virtual environment:
-From `/var/www/datafrica/catalog` directory,
+From `/var/www/datafrica/catalog` directory.
-First install pip:,
+First install pip:
-`sudo apt-get install python3-pip`,
+`sudo apt-get install python3-pip`.

-Then install virtual environment with:,
+Then install virtual environment with:
-`python3 -m pip install --user virtualenv`,
+`python3 -m pip install --user virtualenv`.
-Then create venv with  `python3 -m venv env`,
+Then create venv with  `python3 -m venv env`.
-Now activate virtualenv with `source env/bin/activate`
+Now activate virtualenv with `source env/bin/activate`.

 ### Install app dependencies

-cd projectFolder ie catalog and activate your venv with `source venv/bin/activate`
+cd projectFolder ie catalog and activate your venv with `source venv/bin/activate`.
-Now install the following packages in the virtualenv by using inside the application directory(catalog) with,
+Now install the following packages in the virtualenv by using inside the application directory(catalog) with.

-1.`sudo apt-get install python3-flask`,
+1.`sudo apt-get install python3-flask`.
-2. `sudo apt-get install python3-sqlalchemy`
+2. `sudo apt-get install python3-sqlalchemy`.
-3 `sudo apt-get install postgresql`
+3 `sudo apt-get install postgresql`.
-4. `sudo pat-get install python3-psycopg2`
+4. `sudo pat-get install python3-psycopg2`.

-Then deactivate venv with just `Deactivate`
+Then deactivate venv with just.
+`Deactivate`

-* Still inside the cloned `cd /var/www/datafrica/catalog`
+* Still inside the cloned `cd /var/www/datafrica/catalog`.
 * Next assign ownership of the project directory with user environment variable.

-   `sudo chown -R $user:$user /var/www/datafrica/catalog`
+   `sudo chown -R $user:$user /var/www/datafrica/catalog`.

-* Next give permissions to the user
+* Next give permissions to the user.

-  `sudo chmod -R 775 /var/www/datafrica/catalog`
+  `sudo chmod -R 775 /var/www/datafrica/catalog`.

 ### Setting up posgresql
-Create a file` __init__.py`  inside the application directory,
+Create a file` __init__.py`  inside the application directory.
 To convert catalog into a module with a sample flask app at a minimum:

 ```
 from flask import Flask